-Not only will shopping lenders help you get the best rate, you will also get more advice from loan officers and get a feel for who you prefer to work with and the best mortgage lender for your situation.
+Not only will shopping lenders help you get the best rate, but you will also get more advice from loan officers and get a feel for who you prefer to work with and the best mortgage lender for your situation.

-SEARCH RATES: Compare Loan Offers from Multiple Lenders
+Rate Search: Compare Loan Offers from Multiple Lenders

-5. Not searching for first time home buyer programs or grants
+5. Not searching for first-time homebuyer programs or grants

 These programs usually offer down payment assistance or help pay closing costs.
 While not everyone qualifies for these programs.
 It’s worth taking a look into before going through the mortgage process.